thelia-modules/FlatFeeDelivery/Readme.md

 To use the module, you first need to activate it in the back-office, tab Modules.
 With this module, you can use a flat fee for your areas.
 Just enter the price you want for each area in the back-office, tab Configuration, in "Shipping configuration".

+### Shipping confirmation email

+A shipping confirmation email (Flat rate shipping notification) is send to the customer when the order reaches the 'sent' status.